-Business conduct is likely to break the law if it creates a misleading overall impression among the intended audience about the price, value or quality of consumer goods or services.
+Business conduct is likely to break the law if it creates a misleading overall impression towards the intended audience about the price, value or quality of consumer goods or services.

-Whether a business intended to mislead or deceive is irrelevant; what matters is how their statements and actions, the business conduct, could affect the thoughts and beliefs of a consumer.
+Whether a business intends to mislead or deceive is irrelevant; what matters is how their statements and actions, the business conduct, affect the thoughts and beliefs of a consumer.

-Puffery is wildly exaggerated, fanciful or vague claims that no reasonable person could possibly treat seriously.
+Puffery is wildly exaggerated, fancy or vague claims that no reasonable person could possibly treat seriously.

-For example, a café owner claims to make the best coffee in the world or all your dreams will come true if you use a certain product.
+For example, a café owner claims to make the best coffee in the world or another business says all your dreams will come true if you use a certain product.

 There is no legal distinction between puffery and misleading or deceptive conduct.